smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > `optional` **steps\_to\_finish\_game?**: `number`

-The amount of steps to complete the game and gather the prize
+Number of steps to complete the game and collect the prize (step games — Voyager / Treasure Hunt)

 ***